-Bring at least three copies of your resume on quality paper (even if you sent it electronically) and, if applicable, a portfolio of your work.
+Bring at least three copies of your resume on quality paper (even if you sent it electronically) and a portfolio of your work if applicable.
 Not everyone may have had time to review your resume and credentials.

 You’ll also want a functioning pen to jot down any questions you have for the interviewer.

 9. Arrive Early

 It’s a good idea to do a dry run of your trip to the interview site a few days in advance, especially if you’re unfamiliar with the area or exact location.

 You’ll flub your chances if you’re late, so make sure you anticipate how much traffic you’ll encounter, where you’ll park and how long the door-to-door process will take.